 Getting something in your eyes can be incredibly painful and even dangerous.
-Dirt, dust, and pollutants from the air can cause serious irritation and even scratches on the surface.
-So it’s important that you act fast, be careful, and know exactly what to do if something gets caught in your eyes.
-Here are some tips to follow to clean your eyes properly.
+Dirt, dust, and pollutants from the air can cause serious irritation and scratches on the surface.
+So it’s important that you act fast, with caution, and know what to do if something gets caught in your eyes.
+Here are some tips for cleaning your eyes properly in various scenarios.

 Dirt, Dust, Pollutants, and Debris

 The best protection is always prevention.
-You should always be mindful of protecting your eyes, especially when using any chemicals or heading out on a windy day.
+Be mindful of protecting your eyes, especially when using any chemicals or heading out on a windy day.
 At Laurier Optical, we have a wide range of frames and sunglasses that you can wear both inside and out to give your eyes the best protection.
 Come by today!